NicklasWallgren/laravel-docker-starter/README.md

 This seed repo serves as an Laravel framework starter for anyone looking to get up and running with Laravel and PHP fast.
 Using Docker for building our environment.

 * Ready to go development environment using Docker for working with Laravel.
-* A great Lumen seed repo for anyone who wants to start their project.
+* A great Laravel seed repo for anyone who wants to start their project.

 ### Quick start
 **Make sure you have Docker version >= 17.04.0**